UNSW Making

 Thermoplastics is a plastic polymer which becomes soft when heated and hard when cooled.
 Thermoplastic materials can be cooled and heated several times: when they are heated, they melt to a liquid and when they cool they become hard.

 Thankfully, 80% of plastics in the world are thermoplastics meaning they can be recycled and transformed.
-Thermoplastics are divided into further subcategories depending on their structure and properties, and can be recognised by their name or number that should be usually printed or embossed somewhere on your products.
+Thermoplastics are divided into further subcategories depending on their structure and properties, and can be recognised by their name or number as seen below.

 Plastics in the Design Futures Lab